 Most parents have questions about how to care for their child’s oral health.
 Wasatch Gentle Dental has provided this page of answers to frequently asked questions to help you keep your child’s smile healthy.
-For more information, and to make your child’s appointment with Dr. Andrew Smith and Dr. Bradley Smith in Murray, Utah, call us today at 801-262-6661.
+For more information, and to make your child’s appointment with Dr. Andrew Smith and Dr. Jason Wareham in Murray, Utah, call us today at 801-262-6661.

 When should my child have their first dental appointment?

 The American Academy of Pediatric Dentistry (AAPD) recommends that children should have a “well-baby” appointment with a pediatric dentist about 6 months after their first tooth erupts, or no later than their first birthday.

 What happens during my child’s first visit to the dentist?